 Mauritius is the perfect example of a multicultural nation.
-The population is very diverse with Indian descendants (Tamils, Telegus, Marathis, Muslims), Creoles origins (originated from Africa), Chinese origins and European origins.
+The population is very diverse with Indian descendants (Tamils, Telegus, Marathis, Muslims), Creole (originated from Africa), Chinese and European origins.
 This peaceful harmony between the different cultures adds to the beauty of our paradise island.
-Further to the above, a visit to our paradise is an enriching and unique human experience.
+A visit to our paradise is an enriching and unique human experience.

 As a result of this diversity of cultures and origins, there are many religious festivals which are celebrated in Mauritius.
 Our population has brought many customs and beliefs from our ancestral countries.
-In order to better understand and appreciate the beauty of the different religious festivals in Mauritius, you need to experience it.
+In order to better understand and appreciate the beauty of the various religious festivals in Mauritius, you need to experience it.
 These festivals account partly for the uniqueness of our paradise island.
 The most popular religious festivals celebrated in Mauritius are included below: